ra024940/Pair_trading_Cointegration/README.md

 Creating a database to work with, meant to us that we needed to gather a representative historical dataset of cointegration trading candidates, along with its native characteristics and market conditions at the moment of the trade, and, of course, if the trading candidate was profitable or not.
 To achieve that, we could assemble, with financial market community, through a poll-like inventory, all cointegration trades performed in the last years and use this information to contruct the dataset.
 Obviouly, that endevour would never be succesfull, most players dont keep an accurate track of its investing history, and those who did would never disclose such sensitive information.

-To address that, we decided to create our own historical dataset of cointegration trading candidates, by running a massive search in the last years of all possible candidates and gather/construct its inherent cointegration information (1) and market conditions for that moment.
-We planned what information would be usefull for the future model and this data would have to be calculated for each point in the timeseries (5 years) of all possible stock pairs listed in the main brazilian stock index (Ibovespa), this proved to be a computational challenge since we had to run several regressions (2) and statitical manipulations for every datapoint, for all possible IBovespa stock pairs (exactly 3906) for the last 5 years.
-The effort would be proportional to the timeframe considered in the historic data exploration, for instance, we could perform the search every 1, 5, 10, 15 minutes, or any other timeframe in accordance with the price data frequency available in the database where we collected.
+To address that, we decided to create our own historical dataset of cointegration trading, by running a massive exploration on the last years of all possible candidates to gather/construct its inherent cointegration information (1) and market conditions for that moment.
+To accomplish that we had to plan what information would be usefull for the future model and scan each pair of stocks for every point in the timeseries (last 5 years), this proved to be a computational challenge since we had to run several regressions (2), statitical manipulations, which included the expensive (and primordial) cointegration test (ADF), for every datapoint, over all possible Ibovespa stock pairs (exactly 3906) for the last 5 years.
+The effort would be proportional to the timeframe considered in the historic data exploration, for instance, we could perform the search every 1, 5, 10, 15 minutes, or any other timeframe in accordance with the frequency of price data available in the database that we used.
 There was a trade-off between higher and lower frequencies to considered on the search, if the search were to be made on high frequency, we could bring to much "noise" to the dataset and the exploration could take weeks (if not months!!!) of computational time, based on the infrastructure that we had available on the cloud, in the other hand if the search were to be executed on higher frequencies, we faced the risk that the data could not be representative for building a model upon.

+With the dataset in hands (3), we had to increment it with aditional information required for the modeling we intended to create, this step was executed on a subset of the greater database, composed exclusively by actual trading candidates, which were selected based on a set of rules that defined the minimum requirements that a pair should meet at any given time.
+For example, we would not trade a given pair of stocks that were cointegrated only for the last 100 days or a pair that the Z-score spread were not beyond, at least, +/-2 standard deviations.
+The most important additions we made to the dataset were features capturing market conditions (e.g. historical volatility), cointegration stability (e.g is the Z-Score returning at that moment after a wider spread?) and the trade financial result, were the trade taken at that moment.
+To measure financial results, we had to came up with a policy consisting of a set of rules for when to take profits, loss or abandon the trade.

 <br />
 (1) By inherent cointegration information we mean all atributes and properties related to the cointegration at that moment, e.g. The T-statistic product of the ADF Test or the Z-Score of the regression error term at that moment, some os these information will be finally used as features consumed by the Machine Learning algorithm, we will further explore this subject in the next sections of this article. <br />
 (2) As Stated above, for every candidate, we decided to run several regressions considering different timeframes to achieve higher confidence (last 100 days, 120 days, ......, N Days), this would mean that the greater is the number of cointegrated periods the higher was the confidence that the candidate was indeed cointegrated at that moment.
+(3) At that moment, the dataset was composed by a time-series for each pair, that included basic cointegration information along with statitical estimates produced concurrently, including, of course, the results of the cointegration test executed, which was the most basic information to determined if that pair could be traded at any given moment
 <!-- Approach -->
 ### Data Modeling Process

 <!-- Development -->
 ## Development Details